jfrog/frogbot/README.md

 </details>

 <details>
-  <summary>Setting up Frogbot on GitHub Enterprise repositories</summary>
+  <summary>Setting up Frogbot on GitHub Enterprise server repositories with JFrog Pipelines or Jenkins</summary>

 Frogbot is installed on GitHub Enterprise Server repositories using JFrog Pipelines or Jenkins.

+#### You can also use the Frogbot GitHub actions to scan your project.

 #### Using JFrog Pipelines